beagleboard/vsx-examples/PocketBeagle-2/README.md

-# PocketBeagle2 Examples
+# PocketBeagle 2 Examples

-Rust examples for pockeatbeagle2.
+Rust examples for PocketBeagle 2.

 1. [hello_beagle](hello_beagle): Simple hello world program to test that Rust setup is working.
 2. [eeprom](eeprom): Simple program to read EEPROM contents and print them to stdout.